DillonSteyl/SCIE1000/Week 13/Disease_X_Part_3.md

+# Disease X (3)

 When it comes to programming, one of the most important rules is to not repeat yourself too much.
 If you have to do the same thing multiple times, then there is usually a better way to code it.

 To continue helping the City of Atlantis solve their infectious disease problem, you will need to run a lot of simulations.
-Why not write a function that will take all the input values and tell you everything you need to know?
+Why not write a function that will take in all the input values and tell you everything you need to know?

 **Task:** Write a function that takes all necessary values as input, and runs the simulation like in the last exercise (with vaccinations).
-Return the number of deaths at the end of the function - this is the most important number.
-Do not print or graph anything this time.
+Return the number of deaths at the end of the function - this is the most important number. **Do not print or graph anything this time.**

 Of course, you may copy your code from the previous exercise.